Helen Marnie

-Helen Marnie (born 21 February 1978) is a Scottish musician, known as the lead vocalist and one of the keyboardists and songwriters of the electronic band Ladytron.
+Helen Lindsay Marnie (born 21 February 1978) is a Scottish musician, known as the lead vocalist and one of the keyboardists and songwriters of the electronic band Ladytron.
 In 2012, she started a solo career as Marnie and released her debut solo album Crystal World on 11 June 2013.
 Her second solo album, Strange Words and Weird Wars, was released on 2 June 2017.

 Biography

-Helen Marnie was born in Glasgow, Scotland, and grew up in the same city.
+Helen Marnie was born and raised in Glasgow, Scotland.
 She is a classically trained pianist.
 Marnie studied classical piano at the Royal Scottish Academy of Music and Drama in Glasgow.
 She dropped out of university in Glasgow before going on to study music at the University of Liverpool, England where she received in 1999 a BA in pop music.

 In the summer of 1999, English producers and DJs Daniel Hunt and Reuben Wu met students Helen Marnie (through various DJ gigs) and Mira Aroyo (through a mutual friend).
 Sharing similar interests in music, they formed the electronic band Ladytron in the same year.
 Since then, Marnie has performed as the lead singer of the band, and also plays synthesizers and contributes to songwriting.

 On 24 May 2012, her Ladytron bandmate Daniel Hunt announced that he would produce Marnie's solo album in Iceland in August 2012.

 On 16 September 2012, Marnie set up a PledgeMusic account to help fund the making of her album.
 The album was produced in 2012 in Reykjavík, Iceland by her bandmate Daniel Hunt in collaboration with the Icelandic musician Barði Jóhannsson.
 Regarding her album, Marnie said that she wanted "to create an electronic album with more of a pop element and pristine vocals".

 Marnie shot her first solo music video on 30 April in Glasgow with a group of friends.
 On 16 May 2013, she announced the cover and the title of the album, Crystal World.
 On 29 May 2013, Marnie premiered on her official YouTube account the music video directed by Michael Sherrington for her debut single as solo artist, "The Hunter".